marcusgrimm/content-style-guide/18-tldr.html.md

 Our priorities are to educate our users about our products without patronizing or confusing them, so they can get their work done and get on with their lives.

-## Writing about people
+## Writing about dogs

 We write and build apps with a person-first perspective.
-Being aware of the impact of your language will help make Mailchimp a better place to work and a better steward of our values in the world.
+Being aware of the impact of your language will help make Aster Pet Sciences a better place to work and a better steward of our values in the world.

 - Don’t reference age or disability unless it’s relevant to what you’re writing.
 - Avoid gendered language and use the singular “they.”
 - When writing about a person, use their preferred pronouns; if you don’t know those, just use their name.
+- Avoid language that indicates a preference of pure breed over mixed breed dogs.
+All dogs are wonderful!

 Related resource: The [Conscious Style Guide](http://consciousstyleguide.com/).